5jt/dyalog-cookbook/manuscript/packaging.md

 Package MyApp as an executable
 ==========================

+For Version 1.0 we'll package `MyApp` as an EXE.
+Version 1.0 will run from the command line and it will run 'headless' -- without a user interface (UI).
+It won't have a session either.

 ## Output to the session log

-For Version 1.0 we'll package `MyApp` as an EXE.
-It's going to run 'headless' -- without a user interface (UI).
-It won't have a session.
 What happens to values that would otherwise be written in the session log?
 They disappear.
 That’s not actually a problem, but it is tidy to catch anything that would otherwise be written to the UI, including empty arrays.

 `TxtToCsv` has a shy result, so it won't write its result to the session.
 That’s fine.